lrasata/koa-ui/README.md

 ## Purpose

-_The Story Behind Trip Planner_
+_The Story Behind Koa UI_

 After working on a few personal projects, I started to notice a pattern: I was building the same UI components over and over again.
-**Buttons, inputs, cards, modals**, they always looked a bit different, but the structure was basically the same.
+**buttons, inputs, cards, modals**, they always looked a bit different, but the structure was basically the same.
 So why not just build my own library once, and reuse it everywhere?

 That’s how Koa UI started, a collection of reusable React components styled with Emotion CSS.
 It’s simple, clean, and made